 Discuss the efficacy of having the mediator do a reality check for the plaintiff.

-Explain to plaintiff that the settlement value of the case has to be discounted because of potential collection delays after trial which delays include post- trial motions, appeal, bankruptcy, etc. A jury verdict is frequently just one step in the negotiation process.
+Also, explain to the plaintiff that the settlement value of the case has to be discounted because of potential collection delays after trial which delays include post- trial motions, appeal, bankruptcy, etc. A jury verdict is frequently just one step in the negotiation process.

 Factor into valuation the chances of winning v. losing.
 Remember the legal adage that even the best case has a 10% chance of being lost.